christinaziegler/greenaipatents/README.md

 # greenaipatents
-Code repository for the publication "A computational linguistic analysis on artificial intelligence and sustainability patents".
+Code repository for the paper "A computational linguistic analysis on artificial intelligence and sustainability patents".